top of page

 “You bet.”
 Felix patted the roof of the truck a couple of times.
 "Be careful, mate."

-Lucas nodded once, put the truck in gear, and gave him a thumbs up as he drove off.
+Lucas nodded once, put the truck in gear, and gave him a thumbs-up as he drove off.

-Total deniability was important.
+Total deniability was critical.

 Subscribe to Covert Details Button (gray